API Reference#

 There are many other options and the TetGen documentation contains descriptions only for the switches of the original C++ program.
 This is the relationship between tetgen switches and python optional inputs:

-Switches of TetGen.
+Switches of TetGen:

 Option